sid-1207/js-video-calling/README.md

         sinchClient.start(signUpObj, afterStartSinchClient());
     });

-To sign up a new user, register them with Sinch, and then start the client with the returned ticket.
+To sign up, register the new user with Sinch, and then start the client with the returned ticket.

     $("#signup").on("click", function (event) {
         event.preventDefault();